 For some kids with

-, the adjustment can be particularly difficult.
-At this age, academic challenges become greater—but so do
+, the switch to middle school can be particularly difficult.
+At this age, academic challenges become greater.

 On the academic front, kids are working on more complex concepts.
 The workload increases, and kids are expected to juggle more demands at once.

 On the social side, things are also more complex.
 Peers can get more annoyed by ADHD behavior.
 They may look at kids with ADHD as less mature.

 For all its challenges, middle school is also a time of growth and greater self-awareness.
 Kids are often able to understand their issues in a way they couldn’t before.
 In many cases, they take a longer view of ADHD now.